 Visit the Oregon Vortex to enter a supernatural field of unexplainable events.
 Located just north of Gold Hill, Oregon, the site is where the line between myth and reality gets blurred.

 Ever since Native Americans inhabited the area, the site has created rumors of supernatural activity that you can still experience today.
 Unexplainable occurrences such as tree growing towards a “center,” weird animal behavior, hearing spirits, and even your height changing are just a few of the things you’ll experience.

 This roadside attraction is open seasonally from early Spring to Halloween, conducting guided tours of an abandoned house to participate in mysterious demonstrations.

 Address: 4303 Sardine Creek L Fork Rd, Gold Hill, OR 97525

 Drive up to the Dover International Speedway, and you’ll get a surprising welcome from Miles the Monster, the racetrack’s official mascot.
-Located in Dover, DE, the major track is a popular tourist destination for its NASCAR races and photos of the impressive monument.
+Located in Dover, Delaware, this major track is a popular tourist destination for its NASCAR races and photos of the impressive monument.

 Miles the Monster towers 46-ft tall at the entrance of the track.
 It was developed after the track’s nickname as “The Monster Mile.”
 It’s now featured prominently on everything from race tickets to the winner’s trophy.